- AFR500 - Atlantic History

-(Same as HIST 401) This course examines the origins and development of the Atlantic basin as an intercommunication zone for African, European and American societies from the mid-15th century through the early-19th century.
+(Same as HIST 502) This course examines the origins and development of the Atlantic basin as an intercommunication zone for African, European and American societies from the mid-15th century through the early-19th century.
 Themes include transformation of environments, forced and voluntary migrations, emergence of distinct Atlantic culture communities, development of Atlantic economics and formulation and implementation of Atlantic revolutionary ideologies.
+Students who have taken AFR 401, HIST 401, or HIST 502 are ineligible to enroll.

 Credit Hours: 3